smanikkara/LDAP-ANSIBLE/README.md

-### This playbook can be used to Deploy Secure OpenLDAP cluster with 2 masters in HA by Keepalived on RHEL9 servers with W3 password enabled ###
+### This playbook can be used to Deploy Secure OpenLDAP cluster with 2 masters in HA by Keepalived on RHEL9 servers  ###

 =========================================================================